Risk Factors of Prostate Cancer

 The specific cause of prostate cancer is not yet known.
 But we know that mutations in a normal prostate cell’s DNA can cause the cell to grow uncontrollably.
 The cause of these mutations can be from an inherited gene in some cases.
 Studying both the DNA changes in prostate cells and the risk factors will continue to help cancer researchers learn more about how prostate cells become cancerous.

 There is no guaranteed way to prevent prostate cancer.
-There are, however, a few things you can do that may lower your risk of getting the disease, which includes:
+There are, however, a few things you can do that may lower your risk of developing prostate cancer, which include:

 - Taking medication - Certain drugs may help reduce the risk of prostate cancer.
 Some studies suggest that taking 5-alpha-reductase inhibitors (5-ARIs), including finasteride (Proscar) and dutasteride (Avodart), may reduce the overall risk of developing prostate cancer.
 These drugs are currently used to control the non-cancerous growth of the prostate.
 Talk to your doctor if you would like to learn more about these drugs.